 Remembering Stevie Ray Vaughan

-Twenty five years ago today, the world lost one of the greatest guitarists we've ever seen: Texas bluesman Stevie Ray Vaughan.
+Twenty eight years ago today, the world lost one of the greatest guitarists we've ever seen: Texas bluesman Stevie Ray Vaughan.
 He was just 35-years-old.

 Stevie Ray died in a helicopter crash after a concert at Alpine Valley in Wisconsin.
 I remember that day like it was yesterday.
 When I got in the car to come to work, the details were still sketchy on the crash.
 By the time I got on the air, Stevie's death had been confirmed and the request lines were a non-stop wake for the great musician.